jm-moreau/french-genanki-jupyter/README.md

 # french-genanki-jupyter
 A jupyter notebook creating anki cards.
-The script loads csv to search then gets data from bing images api, and collins dictionary.
+The script loads csv to search then gets data from bing image search api, and collins dictionary.
 The script tries to get culture / language specific images.

 It creates cards for testing:
 * comprehension based on the image (without words)